Timișoara Orthodox Cathedral

-The Orthodox Cathedral (Catedrala Ortodoxă), also known as the Metropolitan Cathedral (Catedrala Mitropolitană), is a Romanian Orthodox church in Timișoara.
+The Orthodox Cathedral (Catedrala Ortodoxă), also known as the Metropolitan Cathedral (Catedrala Mitropolitană), is a Romanian Orthodox church in Timișoara, in Romania.
 The cathedral is the seat of the Archbishopric of Timișoara and the Metropolis of Banat.
 It is dedicated to the Three Holy Hierarchs, Basil the Great, Gregory the Theologian and John Chrysostom.

 Built on an area of 1,542 m^{2}, it has 11 towers, of which the central one has a height of 90.5 m, making it the second tallest church in Romania, after the People's Salvation Cathedral in Bucharest.
 The cathedral is listed in the National Register of Historic Monuments.

 History

 In July 1919, part of the Banat was united with Romania.
 The new Romanian administration took a series of measures to encourage Orthodoxy, neglected by the previous Austro-Hungarian administration, which was only favorable to the Catholic religion.
 Thus, the Bishopric of Timișoara was created, elevated to the rank of archbishopric in 1939, and in 1947 the Metropolis of Banat was established.

 There was an obvious need to build a new place of worship, commensurate with the Orthodox community in Timișoara and the Romanian Banat.
 At the initiative of the parish of Cetate (the historic center of Timișoara), a fund for the construction of the new church was set up and an appeal was launched to parishioners for donations.
 In 1936, all the preconditions for starting construction already existed.
 The financial fund for the building was already collected, although the total amount needed was very high for those times.
 The necessary land, located at the crossroads of the most important arteries of the city, was donated by the City Hall, and the project of the church was entrusted since 1934 to the architect Ion Trajanescu.
 The project provided for a building with a capacity of 5,000 people.
 The City Hall provided all the bricks free of charge, and the Reșița Steel Works made a 30% discount on the purchase price of 330 tons of iron.